 A great example of customization would be the Google Analytics API.
 It allows marketers and developers to pull custom data from Google Analytics, and package it into a branded dashboard experience so that they (and their clients) can quickly and easily focus in on the KPIs most important to their business and its campaigns.

 Scaling any platform is a challenge.
 Oftentimes the original code behind certain features is insufficient to meet performance requirement on a larger scale, and has to be rewritten entirely.

-Just like APIs allow you to save on the costs of having to maintain and update certain features of your platform, they also allow you to scale the them more easily.
+Just like APIs allow you to save on the costs of having to maintain and update certain features of your platform, they also allow you to scale them more easily.
 For starters, you save on costs of having to scale the feature itself.
-Furthermore, you’re able to concentrate your resources on scaling your core platform, allowing you to offer your customers added-value
+Furthermore, you’re able to concentrate your resources on scaling your core platform, allowing you to offer your customers added-value.

 For instance, the API for the Agendize appointment booking CRM can support serving single location SMBs, as well as multi-location businesses, such as franchises and brands.
 So as any of our agency partners’ clients grow from a single or a few locations to many more, our partners can still support their clients’ booking needs.

 At the pace that business technology tends to move, offering the latest tools to your clients is essential to remaining competitive and growing your business, but also extremely challenging.
 A jack of all trades is an expert of none, and while you’re busy reinventing (or updating) the wheel, your core service offering can fall behind.

 Leveraging APIs is an effective way to offer your clients the latest tools and support, while still being able to focus on your core platform or business.
 They allow you to seamlessly integrate new features into your offering, automate their workings, and customize and scale them to your needs.
 Indeed, when it comes to APIs, the only question for any agency, marketer, or developer should be which APIs can benefit their clients and business the most.